Learn about Horticulture

 A garden specially designed to ensure everyone can be involved in gardening.

-Lap up the atmosphere within the walls of our historical site – full interesting features and beautiful plants.
+Lap up the atmosphere within the walls of our historical site – full of interesting features and beautiful plants.

 Chantry Walled Garden